xyphro/UsbGpib/Tutorials/UsbGpibV2_manual.md

 ------------------------------------------------------------------------

 **What are the AutoID timing options?**
-When the autoID feature is enabled there are different delay options.
+When the AutoID feature is enabled there are different delay options.
-This delay specifies how long the adapter waits after instrument turnon before executing the \*IDN? query for the autoID feature.
+This delay specifies how long the adapter waits after instrument turnon before executing the \*IDN? query for the AutoID feature.
 While 5s works for each instrument, some instruments require a setting to higher number which is exposed by the other AutoID settings.
 AutoID is a non-volatile setting which is permanently stored in the MCUs eeprom. **UsbGpibGui**: